 The Marlow Red Kite Ride 2014 will take place on Sunday 31st August.
 Entries are well ahead of last year and we expect all places to be sold out by early August, so we encourage anyone entering to book soon.

 After the sellout success of last year’s event entries will again be restricted to 600 participants.
-Entries so far this year are already running well ahead of last year and so we would encourage anyone entering to book early.
 The entry fee remains at £25 and featured distances are 50, 80 and 100 mile routes.